 Up to 70 percent of owners reported that their cats have occasional fights.
 Try placing a belled collar on the aggressor cat(s).
 That gives the victim warning so the kitty can avoid encounters.

-Litter Box Essentials
+Improve Litter Box Experience

 Provide the best litter boxes possible, situated throughout the home in a variety of locations instead of clustered in one area.
 The 1+1 rule (one box per cat plus one) reduces anxiety when cats don’t have to share.

-Natural Anxiety Relief
+Offer Natural Anxiety Relief

 Feliway, a synthetic feline facial pheromone, helps ease tensions related to territorial and environmental stress.
 Rescue Remedy, or one of the other more specific Bach Flower Remedies, can be particularly helpful for anxious cats.